GeoNet/kit/README.md

 `google.golang.org/protobuf/proto` this is not vendored here.
 Pkgs are tested against the latest version of `google.golang.org/protobuf/proto`.

+(06/Aug/2021) Currently `github.com/golang/groupcache` is still using `github.com/golang/protobuf` thus an indirect still in `go.mod`.
+Need to keep watching if groupcache has migrated so we can get rid of this.

 ## Go Packages

 ### gloria_pb